percona/psmdb-docs/docs/psmdb-pro.md

 Percona Server for MongoDB Pro is a build of Percona Server for MongoDB that contains purpose-built enterprise [features](#features).
 It is wrapped in packages created and tested by Percona and is available exclusively for Percona customers.

-Percona Server for MongpDB Pro is available starting with version [6.0.9-7](release_notes/6.0.9-7.md).
+Percona Server for MongoDB Pro is available starting with version [6.0.9-7](release_notes/6.0.9-7.md).

 [Become a Percona Customer](https://www.percona.com/about/contact){.md-button}